 |---|---|

-| Organisations fully AI-ready (Cisco — flat ~3 years) | 13% |
+| Organisations fully AI-ready (Cisco, flat ~3 years) | 13% |

-| Intend to deploy AI agents vs feel prepared to (Cisco) | 83% vs 31% |
+| Intend to deploy AI agents vs feel prepared to govern them (Cisco) | 83% vs 31% |

-| Executive confidence in AI strategy (Akkodis) | fell 69% → 58% in a year |
+| Chief-executive confidence in AI strategy (Akkodis) | fell 82% → 49% in a year |

 Frequently asked questions